UKCloud/openshift-v4/upi/vsphere/stage2/README.md

 2. Run `openshift-install create ignition-configs`.

-3. Fill out a terraform.tfvars file with the ignition configs generated.
+3. Fill out a terraform.tfvars.json file with the ignition configs generated. (any " or {} in the config must be escaped)

-There is an example terraform.tfvars file in this directory named terraform.tfvars.example.
+Fill out the vCenter username and password in secrets.auto.tfvars.json (see secrets.auto.tfvars.json.example)

 The bootstrap ignition config must be placed in a URL location that will be accessible by the bootstrap machine.
 For example, you could store the bootstrap ignition config in a gist.